goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 44. How React-Redux Works?

 - We are going to create two new components (Provider, Connect) using react-redux.
-- create Store that contains all the reducers and pass it as prop in Provider components.(Provider component is going to be rendered at the top of application hierarchy even above the App component.
-So technically we are going to show the App inside of Provider component).
+- create store that contains all the reducers and pass it as prop in Provider components.(Provider component is going to be rendered at the top of application hierarchy even above the App component.
+So technically we are going to show the App component inside of Provider component).
-- Then Provider component is going to have eternal reference to the Store.
+- Then Provider component is going to have eternal reference to the store.
 (Provider is literally providing information to all of the different components inside of the application.)
 - After that we are going to find every component inside of the application that needs to somehow access the data that is stored inside of the Store (like SongList component).
 - Therfore we are going to create Connect component right above(in the hierarchy) the SongList component.
 So SongList component is going to be wrapped with Connect component.
 - Connect component is very special.
 Because it communicates with the Provider component not through props but a completely different system called context system.
 - (context system allows any parent component to communicate directly with any child component even if there are other components in between them.)
-- So at some point, when we put the Connect component in there, we are going to configure the Connect component and tell it when it gets rendered on the screen(when it renders the SongList as a child), it needs to reach back up Provider component and tell it that needs to get the list of songs that are contained within the Store.
+- So at some point, when we put the Connect component in there, we are going to configure the Connect component and tell it when it gets rendered on the screen(when it renders the SongList as a child), it needs to reach back up Provider component and tell it that needs to get the list of songs that are contained within the store.
 - Connect component in turn, take the list of songs and pass it as a prop down into our SongList component.
 - We call action creator, we take the action that gets returned and we send it into the store.dispatch function.
 - _Entire flow is essentially we are going to create the Provider component and pass it as a reference to redux store then anytime we have a component that needs to interact with the redux store(SongList component in this case), it is going to be wrapped up with Connect component._